magalhini/magalhini.github.com/_posts/2016-04-11-deep-into-opentype-features.md

 ![onum example](https://cldup.com/qxtr31k-Jg.gif)

-### So which syntax to use?
+### So which syntax to use...?

-The specification recommends using the high-level syntax, but using it alone is not going to work very well at the time of writing.
-Ideally, a smart combination of both should be used, paying special attention to inheritance.
+The specification recommends using the high-level syntax, but using it by itself isn't going to work very well at the time of writing.
+Ideally, a combination of both should be used, paying special attention to inheritance.

 **Consider the following example:**